Superrehtard/old_diaspora_wiki/FAQ-for-General-Users.md

 You can also try the tutorials on [Diasporial](http://diasporial.com/tutorials).

-Or you can put your question in a public post using the #question hashtag.
+Or you can ask your question in a public post on Diaspora using the #question hashtag.